 Vanilla extract adds a subtly sweet flavor without being at all sugary.

 Here are the kitchen tools you’re going to need.

 This chocolate glaze is made with just a few basic ingredients from the pantry.
 You’ll need chocolate, heavy whipping cream, corn syrup, and vanilla extract.
 That’s it!

-Just warm the cream over the stove until it’s simmering, then pour it over the chocolate.
-You can use chopped chocolate from a bar (like I do in the video below), or chocolate chips.
+You can use chopped chocolate from a bar (like I do in the video below), or premium chocolate chips.

 Let that stand for a minute or two, while you add the other ingredients.